Stte/malloc_failer/README.md

 ---

-On linux you can just build your code with wrap and it should work.
+On linux you should be able to just build your code with wrap and it should work.
 ```sh
 gcc -Wl,-wrap,malloc
 ```